NATO assistance to the African Union

 Strategic sealift support was requested at a later stage and agreed in principle by the NAC on 15 September 2009.
 Support is also authorised for set periods of time and is currently running until January 2016.

-NATO provides subject-matter experts for the AU PSOD that supports AMISOM.
-These experts share their knowledge in areas such as maritime planning, strategic planning, financial planning and monitoring, procurement planning, air movement coordination, communications, IT, logistics, human resources, military manpower management and contingency planning.
+NATO has provided subject-matter experts for the AU PSOD that supports AMISOM.
+These experts shared their knowledge in areas such as maritime planning, strategic planning, financial planning and monitoring, procurement planning, air movement coordination, communications, IT, logistics, human resources, military manpower management and contingency planning.

 NATO has been offering AU students the possibility of attending courses at the NATO School in Oberammergau, Germany in areas such as crisis-management exercises.
 Other appropriate training facilities are being identified, based on AU requirements.
 Since early 2015 and in response to an AU request, NATO started delivering dedicated training in Addis Ababa through the Mobile Education and Training Team concept.
 The objective is to reach a wider audience of African Union staff, including the Regional Economic Communities, through the delivery of one to two-week training modules on pre-identified themes such as operational and exercises planning.